jacksbrand/microservices-ticket-app/README.md

    - Four different routes (signup/in/out/currentuser)
    - Error handling
-   - Middleware for services other requiring Authorisation (may destructure out)
+   - Middleware for services other requiring Authorisation (destructured out to common module)
    - MongoDB/Mongoose (currently not persistent)
    - Automated testing of each route

+2. Tickets:

+   - Create/read/update/destroy tickets service with mongodb
+   - Error handling and middleware implemented - developed using a testing first approach
+   - Automated testing for expected scenarios

-2. Client:
+3. Client:

    - Next.js / React serverside rendering, in keeping with microservices theme
    - Simple route / error handling for all auth routes